46 Waltham Street, Studio #204

 My newest body of work attempts to answer a question I’ve been asking myself for a long time: how specific a story do I want to tell?
-In my earlier oil paintings, forms had always hovered on the edge of recognizability.
-Often the narrative, such as it was, was visible only to me.
-But lately I’ve begun to feel an impulse toward story-telling, and my mixed media pieces have facilitated that impulse.
-By using pieces of cut paper, either print-outs of earlier paintings or textiles, I can introduce an unexpected element to the painting.
-This forces me to take a direction I wouldn’t have taken, to respond to that often jarring presence.
-When it becomes obvious that a certain shape is required, I make a pattern, then “audition” different looks.
-I build layers by alternating paper, gouache, and pencil, over and over, until a clearer narrative emerges.
-This combination of materials makes it easier to put into practice my belief that ideas come from the process itself.
+Lately I’ve begun to feel an impulse toward story-telling, and my mixed media pieces have facilitated that impulse.
+I build layers by alternating paper, gouache, and pencil until a narrative emerges.
 Ambiguity remains important to me.
 I want to suggest a story, but I also insist the viewer be invited to provide their own.

 Titles like “Rescue Effort,” “Seaworthy Landlubber,” and “Hammerhead” reflect my concern with environmental threats, particularly to the oceans.
 Often my imagery conjures imaginary escape routes or solutions born of desperation.
 The cartoonish shapes and bright colors are a form of whistling in the dark, a way of warding off a deep pessimism about our earth’s fate.